smithy-lang/smithy/docs/source/spec/core.rst

 Trait conflict resolution is used when the same trait is applied multiple times to a shape.
-Duplicate traits applied to shapes are allowed if, and only if, both trait values are arrays or both values are exactly equal.
-If both values are arrays, then the traits are concatenated into a single array.
+Duplicate traits applied to shapes are allowed if, and only if, the trait is a ``list`` or ``set`` shape or if both values are exactly equal.
+If both values target ``list`` or ``set`` shapes, then the traits are concatenated into a single trait value.
 If both values are equal, then the conflict is ignored.
 All other instances of trait collisions are prohibited.

 The following model definition is **invalid** because the ``length`` trait is duplicated on the ``MyList`` shape with different values: